 Schwab has more information about this process along with a video tutorial on their website at Schwab.com/Schwab-Mobile-Deposit.

 If you are unable to deposit your check via the app for some reason, you can use either Schwab Bank deposit slips or Schwab cashiering envelopes, or you can print a deposit slip from the app and use your own envelope and stamp to mail the check in.
-At the bottom of the “Mail Instructions” tab, you will see a button to print a deposit slip.
+At the bottom of the “Mail Instructions” tab within the “Deposit” page on the mobile app, you will see a button to print a deposit slip.

 When mailing a check, Schwab encourages you to include a completed deposit slip “to expedite your deposit,” but says, “If you do not have a deposit slip, you may still send in your deposit without it and order deposit slips for future deposits.”